wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/using_docker_secrets.md

 ## Adding a secret from a flat file

-Instead of creating Docker secrets directly in the Docker environment, you can add secrets to the Docker environment by adding a flat file that contains the secret.
+Instead of creating Docker secrets directly in the Docker environment, you can add secrets to the Docker environment by adding a flat file that contains the secrets.

 ### Step 1: Adding the flat file

 Follow the steps given below.

 1. Create a flat file with the secret.
-Here, the file name is the alias (e.g. testsecret) of the secret and the file content should be the secret itself.
+Note that the file name is the alias (e.g. `testsecret`) of the secret and the file content should be the secret itself.
-2. Add the created file to the **Resources** folder in your Docker Exporter module inside the Integration Project.
+2. Add the created file to the **Resources** folder in your Docker Exporter module inside the integration project.
 3. Add the following line to the Dockerfile in your Docker Exporter module.
-This copies the secret file to the `<MI_HOME>` directory so that, it will be available in your Docker Image.
+This copies the secret file to the `<MI_HOME>` directory so that it will be available in your Docker Image.

 ```bash
 COPY Resources/FLAT_FILE_NAME ${WSO2_SERVER_HOME}/
 ```